2900xt/T-DOS-x86_64/README.md

 # How to compile??

+Relase: Prebuild.flp file is inside the releases directory!
-Prebuilt.flp file can be found in the "build" folder
+Testing: Prebuilt.flp file can be found in the "build" folder.

-Alternatively, build the OS by running "make buildimg" GCC-Directory in the makefile is :
+Alternatively, build the testing version of OS by running "make test" GCC-Directory in the makefile is :
 /usr/local/x86_64elfgcc/bin/x86_64-elf-g++

 # How do I run/try this??

-Currently, the .flp precompiles image only works with qemu x86_64 and maybe bochs Virtualbox doesn't work becuase there is no filesytem at the time on the floppy
+Currently, the .flp precompiled image works with BOCHS and various other emulators like QEMU.
+(FDC doesn't work on QEMU).

-Run "make run" after "make builimg" to try out the OS in qemu
+Use the provided 'bochsrc.txt' to run T-DOS in bochs.

-# Programs
+# License ->

-There are some custom programs that come with the OS :
-Tcalc, Tedit and more to be added.
+## DO WHATEVER THE FUCK YOU WANT LICENSE